gkaramanis1/employee-tracker/README.md

 -[Questions](#questions)

 ## Description
 This application is meant to be used to manage and view the departments, roles, and employees in a company so that you can organize and plan your business.
+Please refer to the demonstration video here.
+[Demonstration](https://app.castify.com/watch/62065823-bb97-4778-a221-3f313d054b3c)

 ## Installation
 To install inquirer, please use npm i inquirer@8.2.4.